 The quality of bitumen 60/70 depends on its physical properties and specifications.
-Apart from penetration test, there are a number of test that are used for specifying bitumen 60/70 including viscosity, softening point, ductility, loss on heating, and flash point.
+Apart from the penetration test, there are a number of tests that are used for specifying bitumen 60/70 including viscosity, softening point, ductility, loss on heating, and flash point.

 Some of these items are more important for suppliers of bitumen 60/60 and their customers.
 These are softening point and flashpoint.
 According to ASTM D36 method, the softening point of bitumen 60/70 is between 49 to 56 °C and the flash point of bitumen 60/70 is 250 °C.

 For more details on bitumen 60/70 specifications, see the table:

 |Specific Gravity at 25°C||ASTM D70||°C||1.01||1.06|

 |Flash point||ASTM D92||°C||230|

 The Difference between Bitumen 60/70 and 80/100

 The main difference between 60/70 and 80/100 is their penetration value.